 Vacations are meant to relax and unwind, which is only possible if you have done proper research and planning for the whole thing to go smoothly.
-Although spur of the moment plans tend to be more exciting and spontaneously fun, they have a risk of going off rails very fast.
+Although spur-of-the-moment plans tend to be more exciting and spontaneously fun, they have a risk of going off rails very fast.
 It is worth taking the risk if you know the place but when it comes to traveling to foreign countries, it is best to make a plan and stick to what you know.

 Being one of the largest festivals in Europe, it is not cheap to attend but is truly worth an experience.
-There are a lot of tips to enjoy the trip in a budget however, it requires planning and research.
+There are a lot of tips to enjoy the trip on a budget however, it requires planning and research.
 Let me give you a gist of research done by an avid planner.

-- Book in Advance.
+1. Book in Advance.

 Hotel bookings are expensive, especially near the Theresienwiese so it is best to look for places a little off the center but closer to the train stations.
-This way you would not have to walk or take a taxi to your place (especially after if you have had one to many).
+This way you would not have to walk or take a taxi to your place (especially after if you have had one too many).
 Other options are camping or AirBnB which can be cost-effective.

-- Food is expensive, so is beer.
+2. Food is expensive, and so is beer.

 So it is important that you chart out your average spending on food and drinks and try sticking to it.
 There are lunch deals as dinner is expensive so try and take advantage of that if you don’t want to cut your trip short.

-- Cash or credit?
+3. Cash or credit?

 Although it is pretty safe in Munich, you can be your worst enemy, so keep your hotel address written somewhere on you, in case you are lost or disoriented.

-- Safe drinking
+5. Safe drinking

-The beer in the festival is specially made for the occasion and has a higher percentage of alcohol, which means you will get drunk faster, so slow pace your drinks, enjoy the music and few snacks in between.
+The beer in the festival is specially made for the occasion and has a higher percentage of alcohol, which means you will get drunk faster, so slow pace your drinks, enjoy the music, and few snacks in between.
 Non-alcoholic drinks are also amazing.